“I can’t stress enough how innovative and visionary this programme is.”

 The Master of Science in Photonics Engineering (MSPE) is embedded in a world-class research environment that helps you to build your career path in key domains of the future.
 Our English taught inter-university programme to two years (120 ECTS) leads to a joint degree from Ghent University and Vrije Universiteit Brussel.
 Enjoy a vibrant cultural and social life at the heart of Europe, surrounded by international decision-making organisations.
 Or discover our online track!

-PHOTCAST is a new podcast initiative from students, with students, and for students.
+PHOTCAST is a podcast initiative from students, with students, and for students.
 Discover our Master Programme in Photonics in a fun way!
 We discuss every aspect of photonics & engineering, studying photonics in Belgium, student life and future job perspectives.

 Studying in Belgium in times of COVID-19